jncraton/architecture-cpsc2420/lectures/06-instruction-sets.md

 Necessary Operations
 --------------------

-- In order to compute any computable function, a CPU needs to support only a deceptively small number of operations
+- In order to compute any computable function, a CPU needs to support only a small number of operations
 - For example, `increment`, `decrement`, and `branch_if_not_zero` are sufficient

 Examples